The Roger & Douglas Turner Charitable Trust

 In 2013 the Trustees took advantage of changes in charity law to set up a new Charitable Incorporated Organisation now called ‘The Roger & Douglas Turner Charitable Trust’ which merged with the two former trusts and now controls all the activities.

-Our principal aim is to give grants to registered charities mainly those based in Birmingham, The Black Country, (Dudley, Sandwell, Walsall & Wolverhampton) and Worcestershire, focussing on those which provide support in the following key sectors:
+Our principal aim is to make grants to registered charities mainly based in Birmingham, The Black Country, (Dudley, Sandwell, Walsall & Wolverhampton), Herefordshire and Worcestershire, focussing on those which provide support in the following key sectors:

 - Children & Young People